peterneofyte/GeocodedDataStorage/README.md

 This would enable us to understand the process and enhance optimization in the future.
 The following are the workflow or step by step process.

 - 	_Admin User navigates to the page containing the Form for Uploading Geo-coded CSV Data_
--	_The Admin User selects the file he wants to upload from the Systemâ€™s local folder and clicks send_
+-	_The Admin User selects the file he wants to upload from the System's local folder and clicks send_
 -	_The Form uses Ajax via to send remote request to the Server Side  PHP Script_
 -	_The Server Side PHP Script processes the request by extracting CSV Data, Store the Data on the Database Server and then Displays the Data for the Admin User to see.
 The Script also computes the Unique variable to be used on the UNIQUE column._
 -	_The Database Table Unique column ensures that duplicates are skipped during database storage_